Table of Contents

 Starting An Online Business

-When you start an online business there are two vitally important components you need.
+When you start marketing online there are two vitally important components you need.

-- A service that lets you build, and email, a list of visitors who leave your site without buying anything – this is called an auto-responder
+- A system that lets you build a contact list of visitors to your site – I refer to this as an autoresponder and will expand on this software below.

 Whatever else you do or don’t do, building a list of your website visitors is a stage you should not omit.